tommimarkus/K8Gatheriino/README.md

 Project is running on .NET Core 1.1 / .NET Standard 1.6

 Language support added for english, default/original language was finnish.
-Can be changed from appsettings.json
+Can be changed from appsettings.json Thanks to hpr's additions, the bot also keeps track of players' statistics in separate CSV files.
+If the files are nonexistent, they will be created.